Some expats come to Thailand to work while others come to retire.

 The foreigners retiring are more than likely the ones who will be interested in buying a house in Thailand for their own personal use or as an investment to earn some income from rentals.

-For a smooth transition you should approach it carefully and get the sound advice from a Thai law firm or experienced real estate agent.
+For a smooth transition, you should approach it carefully and get sound advice from a Thai law firm or experienced real estate agent.